leebyron/til/entries/leap.md

     the name "Cat."
 No idea if Apple intentionally took a pot-shot at Jef with Swift.

-Raskin was no fan of the computer mouse and thought keyboard driven UIs could be much more powerful, and the Cat has a couple tricks which show that he was truly onto something, most notably: _Leap_.
+Raskin was no fan of the computer mouse[^hth] and thought keyboard driven UIs could be much more powerful, and the Cat has a couple tricks which show that he was truly onto something, most notably: _Leap_.

+[^hth]:
+    Jef Raskin briefly discussed the Canon Cat's Leap innovation in an [Feb 1992 episode](https://youtu.be/1qvrOEExlps?t=1337) of High Tech Heros, a public access show from Los Altos.

 The Cat keyboard is really unique.
 This computer has no mouse and no arrow keys[^creep].
 Instead it has "Leap" keys under the space bar.